Main Menu

 Someone used my Social Security number, can I get a new one?

-If someone has used your Social Security number, the best first step is to sign up for IDShield and let our systems and licensed investigators protect your identity from further abuse and develop a plan to secure your accounts.
+If someone has used your Social Security number, the best first step is to sign up for IDShield and let the systems and licensed investigators help protect your identity from further abuse and develop a plan to secure your accounts.

 Just choose an Individual or Family Plan and then One or Three Bureau monitoring and alerts.